w3bhook/Pydirbuster/README.md

 <h2 align="center">About The Project</h2>

 <p align="left">
-    Pydirbuster was a project created by me (Ducky#9982 on discord), It was aimed to increase the level i worked
+    Pydirbuster was a project created by me (Ducky#9982 on discord), It was aimed to increase the level i worked at while improving my mental and technical skillset, public for anybody's use just please credit me if you would like to publish it yourself.
+Will be updated regularly, such as to include subdomain fuzzing and deeper penetration with directory fuzzing.
 </p>

 ```python